Best And Worst Months To Sell Your House In New Hampshire For Maximum Profit

 Days on Market Analysis: Fastest and Slowest Selling Months in New Hampshire

-The difference between fastest and slowest months is staggering; 42 days represents more than a month of additional carrying costs, stress, and uncertainty.
-For sellers, this timing difference can mean thousands in savings and reduced anxiety.
-During peak months, homes spend an average of 21-23 days on the market, which is 10-15 days less than the rest of the months.
-Fewer days on the market are considered an indicator of a seller’s market conditions.
+42 days difference between the fastest and slowest months is a huge difference.
+That’s more than a month of extra carrying costs, stress, and uncertainty.
+This timing difference can mean thousands of dollars in savings for sellers and less stress.
+In peak months, houses are on the market for an average of 21-23 days, 10-15 days shorter than the rest of the months.
+The fewer the days on the market, the more indicative a seller’s market.

 Inventory Levels and Competition: How Supply Affects New Hampshire Home Sale Timing